 For those who are dealing with gout, parsley can have more specific benefits…

-The high level of chlorophyll in parsley, as well as the presence of minerals such as zinc, calcium, potassium, and magnesium, helps to ensure that your blood and body tissue pH does not get too far out of balance, i.e. too acidic.
+The high level of chlorophyll (giving plants their green color) in parsley, as well as the presence of minerals such as zinc, calcium, potassium, and magnesium, helps to ensure that your blood and body tissue pH does not get too far out of balance, i.e. too acidic.

 Note: Your body needs to be slightly alkaline for general health.
 And this is even more important for gout sufferers because it’s more difficult for uric acid to crystallize in an alkaline environment.

-Parsley is also a natural diuretic that can help your body to excrete any excess uric acid that has built up in your bloodstream, more effectively.
+Parsley is also a natural diuretic that can help your body to excrete any excess uric acid more effectively.
 This helps to promote kidney health and keeps your uric acid levels in check.

 Substances called apigenin and luteolin, which are found in parsley, have been shown to inhibit xanthine oxidase, which is an enzyme that helps to produce uric acid from purines.
 These also work as anti-inflammatories.